metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - **mock\_add\_resultset( \\@resultset | \\%sql\_and\_resultset )**

     This stocks the database handle with a record set, allowing you to seed data for your application to see if it works properly..
-Each recordset is a simple arrayref of arrays with the first arrayref being the fieldnames used.
+Each recordset is a simple arrayref of arrays with the first arrayref being the field names used.
 Every time a statement handle is created it asks the database handle if it has any resultsets available and if so uses it.

     Here is a sample usage, partially from the test suite: